jojohannsen/suffix_tree_4/README.md

 ## How to build a Suffix Tree of values

-1. Create a data source
+1. Create a Data Source to provide the sequence of values
-2. Configure the NodeFactory
-3. Create the UkkonenBuilder
+2. Create a SuffixTree and add the DataSource to it

-See builder_spec.rb for details
+See suffix_tree_spec.rb for details